-If you have done any research at all, you likely already know that there are a number of cosmetic dental treatments which can help hide dental imperfections and highlight the natural beauty of your smile.
-Still, it can be difficult determining which treatment is right for you, particularly if you have never spoken to a cosmetic dentist before.
+If you have done any research at all, you likely already know that there are a number of cosmetic dental treatments that can help hide dental imperfections and highlight the natural beauty of your smile.
+Still, it can be difficult to determine which treatment is right for you, particularly if you have never spoken to a cosmetic dentist before.
 At first glance, cosmetic bonding and veneers may seem incredibly similar, as both can effectively hide imperfections like disproportionally sized or shaped teeth.
 But on closer inspection, they each have unique benefits and a few drawbacks.
 So determining which is right for you is simply a matter of weighing those distinct pros and cons.

 Struggling to Hide Your Dental Imperfections?